IWSLT/IWSLT.github.io/_pages/2021/conference.md

 Please join the [IWSLT Evaluation Campaign google group](https://groups.google.com/g/iwslt-evaluation-campaign){:target="_blank"} for periodic updates and community questions.

-## Workshop Proposals
+## Workshop Session Proposals
-Please submit workshop proposals to [IWSLT Organizers](mailto:iwslt-organizers@googlegroups.com?subject=[Workshop_Proposal]).
+Please submit workshop session proposals to [IWSLT Organizers](mailto:iwslt-organizers@googlegroups.com?subject=[Workshop_Proposal]).
 Each proposal should indicate the topic of the workshop, its format and duration (max 2 hours).
 Please do also provide information about the organizers and potential speakers.
 The workshop topic should be within the scope of SIGSLT.
 We are open to any format, e.g. panel, talks, posters, etc. Publication of workshop papers (if any) in the IWSLT proceedings will go through the regular submission channel for scientific papers (see next item).

 ## Paper Submission